The Guilty Pleasure of True Crime TV

 After much consideration, I believe that for many people, including me, watching true crime TV shows offers guilty pleasure to thrill-seeking adults.
 Why guilty pleasure?
 For me, watching true crime TV is like eating my favorite candy in bed at three o’clock in the morning.
 Although I may feel a bit guilty about doing it, I cannot stop, because it is such tasty fun!

-I examine the public’s intense fascination with notorious and deadly serial killers, including David Berkowitz (Son of Sam) and Dennis Rader (Bind, Torture, Kill), with whom I personally corresponded, in my book Why We Love Serial Killers: The Curious Appeal of the World’s Most Savage Murderers.
+I examine the public’s intense fascination with notorious and deadly serial killers, including David Berkowitz (Son of Sam) and Dennis Rader (Bind, Torture, Kill), with whom I personally corresponded, in my best-selling book Why We Love Serial Killers: The Curious Appeal of the World’s Most Savage Murderers.